The second generation version of Vauxhall's Insignia gets a useful update in this facelifted guise. Jonathan Crouch looks at what's on offer.

-The second generation version of Vauxhall's Insignia gains 'Grand Sport' badging in five-door hatch form, along with smart looks, a classy cabin, hi-tech features and an efficient engine range.
-If, like many business buyers, you're browsing in the £20,000 to £35,000 bracket selecting a medium range Mondeo segment model or a mid-sized executive contender, it's a contender that you really can't afford to overlook.
+The second generation version of Vauxhall's Insignia has been usefully updated, now offered only in five-door hatch form and featuring a heavily revised engine range, plus smarter looks, a classier cabin and some hi-tech features.
+If, like many business buyers, you're browsing in the £25,000 to £35,000 bracket selecting a medium range Mondeo segment model or a mid-sized executive contender, it's a contender that you really can't afford to overlook.

 If you perceive Vauxhall's Insignia as a middle management mainstream company car, then the brand reckons it's time you had a re-think.
-The second generation version of this model features sleek looks and a 'Grand Sport' name for the five-door hatch bodystyle.
-It's much lighter and more sophisticated than its predecessor, with a more spacious cabin, plus there's an optional slick-shifting 8-speed auto gearbox and a clever 4WD system at the top of the range.
+The second generation version of this model launched in 2017 was a decent step forward and now, that design has been lightly updated, primarily with a thoroughly revised range of engines.
+Continuing attributes include a spacious cabin, plus there's an optional slick-shifting 8-speed auto gearbox and a clever 4WD system at the top of the range.
 Think of a feature you can get in a pricey compact German premium brand - LED matrix lighting, Lane Keep Assist, Head-up Display, cutting-edge media connectivity.
 All of it's on offer here, plus use of Vauxhall's brilliant OnStar concierge system.
 It's a strong package.

-Insignia buyers choose between this five-door Grand Sport hatch model or the Sports Tourer estate variant.
-There are seven trim levels available - 'Design', 'Design Nav', 'SRi', 'SRi Nav', 'SRi VX-line Nav', 'Tech Line Nav', 'Elite Nav' and 'GSi'.
+Insignia buyers get a five-door Grand Sport hatch model.
+There are seven trim levels available - 'Design', 'Design Nav', 'Sri', 'Sri Nav', 'Sri VX-line Nav', 'Tech Line Nav', 'Elite Nav' and 'Gsi'.
 The asking figures start at around £20,000 and range to around £38,500, pricing that offers extremely strong competition to the German premium-badged compact executive models that Vauxhall would ideally like to target.
 There's plenty of clever equipment features that should interest that target market.
 The 'IntelliLux LED matrix light' for example, which illuminates with 32 LED segments and integrates in this Insignia's smarter, slimmer headlamps.
 Other driver assistance systems include a Head-up-Display, Adaptive Cruise Control, Lane Keep Assist with Lane Departure Warning and Rear Cross Traffic Alert.
 Vauxhall is still one of the few manufacturers to offer seats certified the 'Campaign for Healthy Backs'.
 And, as for media connectivity, well, as you would expect, the IntelliLink infotainment system is compatible with the Apple CarPlay and Android Auto.
 Insignia Grand Sport buyers also get Vauxhall OnStar, the brand's the ground-breaking connectivity and service assistant.
 This offers services ranging from Automatic Crash Response to Stolen Vehicle Assistance.
 A new concierge service is available to Insignia Grand Sport customers, enabling passengers to ask OnStar advisors to select a hotel and proceed to room reservation.
 Furthermore, up to seven devices can be connected to the car's Wi-Fi Hotspot.

-Around 85% of Insignia buyers go for a diesel - and you can see why.
-Up to 55.5mpg on the combined WLTP cycle is possible from the 1.6 CDTi unit most Grand Sport buyers will choose.
-As for residual values, well these will depend on whether the industry recognises this Grand Sport model's shift up-market.
+Many Insignia buyers still go for a diesel - and you can see why.
+Up to 61.4mpg on the combined WLTP cycle is possible from the 1.5D unit quite a few buyers will choose., along with up to 100g/km of NEDC-rated CO2.
+For the 1.4T petrol, the figures are up to 48.7mpg (WLTP) and 115g/km (NEDC).
+For the 2.0T 130PS, the readings are up to 38.7mpg (WLTP) and 144g/km (NEDC).
+And for the 2.0T 230hp GSi variant, you're looking at up to 34.0mpg (WLTP) and 161g/km (NEDC).
+As for residual values, well these will depend on whether the industry recognises this Insignia's more recent slight shift up-market.
 Even if it does, the depreciation levels won't match those of premium German rivals.
 But then, you'll be paying less up-front in the first place, so it's swings and roundabouts.
-The NEDC-rated CO2 figures are very competitive, the base 110PS 1.6-litre diesel capable of putting out as little as 121g/km.
-The volume 2.0-litre diesel manages 145g/km.
-The base 1.5-litre petrol variant manages 131g/km.
-The 1.6 petrol turbo manages up to 38.7mpg (WLTP combined) with NEDC-rated CO2 emissions of 154g/km.
 You'll also need to know that Vauxhall includes a three-year, 60,000 mile warranty as standard, a package that can be extended up to five years and 100,000 miles at extra cost.
 A year's free breakdown cover is also provided, along with a six-year anti-corrosion guarantee.
 Plus you can opt for a service plan that lets you pay monthly to spread the cost of regular work to your car.
 As part of this, Vauxhall offers discounts on wear and tear items, such as brake pads and windscreen wipers.

 |County Motor Works Vauxhall|